Blendify/blender-manual/trunk/blender_docs/manual/getting_started/installing/macos.rst

 Install from DMG
 ================

-Stable releases of Blender for macOS are distributed on disk images (.dmg files).
+Stable releases of Blender for macOS are distributed on disk images (dmg-files).
-To mount the disk image double-click on the .dmg file.
+To mount the disk image double-click on the dmg-file.
 Then drag ``Blender.app`` into the Applications folder.

 ..
 TODO.
 The first time that user launch Blender